mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 #### `zeroth_point_origin<QuantitySpec>`

-`zeroth_point_origin<QuantitySpec>` is meant to be used in cases where the specific domain has a well-established non-controversial zeroth point on the measurement scale.
-This saves the user from the need of writing a boilerplate code that would predefine such a type for such domain.
+`zeroth_point_origin<QuantitySpec>` is meant to be used in cases where the specific domain has a well-established, non-controversial zeroth point on the measurement scale.
+This saves the user from the need to write a boilerplate code that would predefine such a type for such a domain.

 <img src="img/affine_space_1.svg" style="display: block; margin-left: auto; margin-right: auto; width: 70%;"/>